• Home

 How does it stack up on cost, compared to petrol or fast EV charging?

-Individual circumstances will vary, but the VCS One has the potential to save a typical EV driver who cannot otherwise charge at home over $1000 per year - as well as being far more convenient than regularly using public fast chargers.
+Individual circumstances will vary, but home charging has the potential to save a typical EV driver over $1000 per year - as well as being far more convenient than regularly using public fast chargers.

 I don't have an external power point to charge an EV, what can I do?

-VCSA can arrange a quote for the installation of a power point or you can engage your own licensed electrical contractor.
-VCSA recommends a dedicated final subcircuit to supply power to the VCS One.
+VCSA can quote for the installation of a power point or a 7kW EV charger as part of the overall installation, or you can engage your own licensed electrical contractor.

 What type of EV charger is supplied with the installation?